typelevel/cats-parse/docs/src/index.md

 design](https://posco.medium.com/designing-a-parsing-library-in-scala-d5076de52536).
 To reiterate,
 this library has a few goals:

-1. Compatability: should work on all scala platforms and recent versions.
+1. Compatibility: should work on all scala platforms and recent versions.
 Currently it supports JVM, JS on versions 2.11, 2.12, 2.13, and 3.
 The core library should have minimal dependencies.
 Currently this library only depends on cats.
 2. Excellent performance: should be as fast or faster than any parser combinator that has comparable scala version support.
 3. Cats friendliness: method names match cats style, and out of the box support for cats typeclasses.
 4. Precise errors: following the [Haskell Trifecta parsing library](https://hackage.haskell.org/package/trifecta), backtracking is opt-in vs opt-out.
 This design tends to make it easier to write parsers that point correctly to failure points.